Colon (punctuation): Abbreviation mark

 Written Swedish uses colons in contractions, such as S:t for Sankt (Swedish for "Saint") – for example in the name of the Stockholm metro station S:t Eriksplan, and k:a for kyrka ("church") – for instance Svenska k:a (Svenska kyrkan), the Evangelical Lutheran national Church of Sweden.
 This can even occur in people's names, for example Antonia Ax:son Johnson (Ax:son for Axelson).
 Early Modern English texts also used colons to mark abbreviations.

 Word separator

 In Ethiopia, both Amharic and Ge'ez script used and sometimes still use a colon-like mark as word separator.

+Historically, a colon-like mark was used as a word separator in Old Turkic script.

 End of sentence or verse

 In Armenian, a colon indicates the end of a sentence, similar to a Latin full stop or period.

-In Hebrew, the sof pasuq is used in some writings such as prayer books to signal the end of a verse.
+In liturgical Hebrew, the sof pasuq is used in some writings such as prayer books to signal the end of a verse.

 Score divider

-In German, a colon divides the scores of opponents in sports and games.
-A result of 149–0 would be written as 149 : 0 in German.
+In German, Hebrew, and sometimes in English, a colon divides the scores of opponents in sports and games.
+A result of 149–0 would be written as 149 : 0 in German and in Hebrew.

 Mathematics and logic

-The colon is used in mathematics, cartography, model building, and other fields—in this context it denotes a ratio or a scale, as in 3∶1 (pronounced "three to one").
+The colon is used in mathematics, cartography, model building, and other fields, in this context it denotes a ratio or a scale, as in 3:1 (pronounced "three to one").